Queensland Liberal Party: Coalition government, 1957–1983

 In government itself the two parties held together, with the Liberals suffering increasing division over tactics between the parliamentary leadership, the backbenchers and the extra-parliamentary party.
 Chalk had retired in 1976, succeeded by William Knox who lasted just over two years before being replaced by Llewellyn Edwards.
 However, despite backbench demands for a stronger Liberal approach, the leadership felt unable to deliver it.
 At the 1980 state election the Nationals gained further seats at the expense of the Liberals, with tensions building further.
 The breakdown in relations spilled over in federal politics, leading to the two parties running competing Senate tickets at the 1980 federal election, costing the Coalition a seat and thus its majority.
 A growing group of Liberal members of parliament dubbed the "Ginger Group" increasingly challenged both their own leadership and the Nationals.
-In 1982 Angus Innes challenged Edwards for the leadership, despite Bjelke-Petersen declaring he would prefer a minority government to a coalition with Innes, and only narrowly lost by 12:10.
-Matters boiled over the following year when Terry White, the Liberal Minister for Welfare Services, voted against the government line in a debate on creating a public accounts committee to monitor public spending.
+Most Ginger Group MPs were "small-l liberals" who were not at home with the strongly conservative bent of the Bjelke-Petersen government.
+In 1982, Ginger Group member Angus Innes challenged Edwards for the leadership, despite Bjelke-Petersen declaring he would prefer a minority government to a coalition with Innes, and only narrowly lost by 12:10.
+Matters boiled over the following year when Terry White, the Liberal Minister for Welfare Services and a member of the Ginger Group, voted against the government line in a debate on creating a public accounts committee to monitor public spending.
 This was in line with Liberal policy but against the government position, although White disputed the latter point.
-White was sacked from the government and successfully challenged Edwards for the leadership, with Innes elected as deputy.
+Edwards sacked White from cabinet, prompting White to challenge Edwards' leadership.
+White won, with Innes elected as deputy.
 Bjelke-Petersen refused to appoint White as Deputy Premier, prompting White to tear up the Coalition agreement and lead the Liberals to the crossbench.
 The Nationals governed as a minority for a few months until the 1983 state election at which the Liberals were reduced to a mere eight seats.
-The Nationals were one seat short of an outright majority and soon two Liberals, Brian Austin and Don Lane, switched to the Nationals, supplying them with a majority to govern in their own right.
+The Nationals were one seat short of an outright majority and openly courted Liberals to switch parties.
+Soon two Liberals, Brian Austin and Don Lane, switched to the Nationals in return for cabinet posts, supplying them with a majority in their own right.